“The Stage 10 story”

-However, its destiny has been intimately intertwined with the personal career of Toshi Hayama so an explanation of his career is needed for comprehensive understanding of Stage 10.
+However, its destiny has been intimately intertwined with the personal career of Toshi Hayama, so an explanation of his career is needed for a comprehensive understanding of Stage 10.

 As business grew, Toshi began to bring over executives and engineers from Japan.
 It was his responsibility to take care of the Japanese staff 24/7 and make sure they could do their job.
 It was here where he would dial in his initial Japanese/ English technical vocabulary and business knowledge.

 After the import drag racing boom plateaued in the US, and with the rise of drifting as a new popular sport, Apex again found themselves at the forefront with a championship team in the Japanese D1 Grand Prix Series.

 Apex had already been involved in all forms of JDM motorsports including drag racing, and circuit racing.
 Therefore it was no surprise that drifting became a major part of the lives of Toshi and his team.

 “JDM Insider/ D1 Grand Prix : Establishing the US Drift Movement”

 The JDM Insider video series was the first business project for Stage 10.
 JDM Insider followed Toshi and the crew into Japan to investigate and report on the world of drifting, as well as the Japanese tuning industry.
 With raw, unscripted edgy and never-before-seen footage of the true underground street drifting scene in Japan, JDM Insider was one of the first and most widely respected videos to open the world to authentic Japanese tuning.

 Around that same time, Toshi, along with a few other manufacturers, decided to organize and participate in the first US drifting exhibitions which would eventually lead into the formation of the D1 Grand Prix USA events.